Quite simply, breastfeeding is the healthiest option for you and your baby.

 By deciding to breastfeed, you’ll be giving your child the best possible start in life.

-Any period of breastfeeding, however short, will benefit your baby, but the maximum benefits are gained by feeding breastmilk and nothing else until around six months, and then continuing to breastfeed after solids are introduced until your baby is a year or more old.
+Any period of breastfeeding however short, will benefit your baby, but the maximum benefits are gained by feeding breastmilk and nothing else until around six months, and then continuing to breastfeed after solids are introduced into the second year of life and beyond.

 In this website, babies are referred to as 'he'.

 The 'Breastfeeding welcome here' scheme is an initiative which aims to make it easier for mums to recognise places where they can breastfeed their baby when they are out and about.